Religion in the United Kingdom: Hinduism

 The Neasden Temple is the second largest temple of Hinduism in Europe.

 Hinduism in the United Kingdom resulted from the British rule in India.
-There are 835,394 Hindus in Great Britain according to the 2011 census constituting 1.32% of the population, although some estimates put this number at nearly 1.5 million.
+There are 1,066,894 Hindus in Great Britain according to the 2021 census constituting 1.59% of the population, although some estimates put this number at nearly 1.5 million.
 About half of all British Hindus live in London metropolitan area.
-Small Hindu Communities are also found in Scotland (0.31%) and in Wales (0.34%).
+Small Hindu Communities are also found in Scotland (0.6%), Northern Ireland (0.22%) and in Wales (0.4%).

 According to United Kingdom's Office of National Statistics, of all ethnic minorities in Britain, the British Hindus had the highest rate of economic activity.
 Hindus are more likely than the general population to have higher education and Hindu men are more likely than the general population to be entrepreneurs.
 British Hindus also have the third lowest poverty level and the lowest rates of arrest, trial or imprisonment.
-Hindus also has the lowest prison population (0.4%).
+Hindus also has the lowest prison population (~0%).